Tishani Doshi: Early life and education

-Doshi was born in Madras, India, to a Welsh mother and Gujarati father.
-She completed a bachelor's degree in the United States, at Queen's College in Charlotte, North Carolina.
-She graduated with a master's degree in creative writing... from the Johns Hopkins University.
+Doshi was born in Madras, Tamil Nadu, India, to a Welsh mother and Gujarati father.
+She completed a bachelor's degree in the United States, at Queens University of Charlotte.
+She graduated with a master's degree in creative writing from the Johns Hopkins University.

 Career

 Doshi works as a freelance writer and journalist.
 She has worked with choreographer Chandralekha.

-Her short story "Lady Cassandra, Spartacus and the dancing man" was published in its entirety in the journal The Drawbridge in 2007.
+Her short story "Lady Cassandra, Spartacus and the Dancing man" was published in its entirety in the journal The Drawbridge in 2007.
 Her poetry collection, Everything Begins Elsewhere, was published by Bloodaxe Books in the UK in 2012 and by Copper Canyon Press in the US in 2013.

 Award winning works

-In 2001 Tishani won the Eric Gregory Award for young poets under 30 years.
-Tishani's first poetry collection, Countries of the Body was launched in 2006 at the Hay-on-Wye festival on a platform with Seamus Heaney, Margaret Atwood, and others.
-The opening poem, "The Day we went to the Sea", won the 2005 British Council-supported All India Poetry Prize.
-The book won the 2006 Forward Poetry Prize for best first collection.
+In 2001, Doshi won the Eric Gregory Award for young poets under 30 years.
+Doshi's first poetry collection, Countries of the Body, was launched in 2006 at the Hay Festival on a platform with Seamus Heaney, Margaret Atwood, and others.
+The opening poem, "The Day We Went to the Sea", won the 2005 British Council-supported All India Poetry Prize.
+The book won the 2006 Forward Prize for best first collection.
 Her first novel, The Pleasure Seekers, was published by Bloomsbury in 2010.
-It was long-listed for the Orange Prize in 2011, and also shortlisted for The Hindu Best Fiction Award in 2010.
+It was long-listed for the Orange Prize in 2011, and also shortlisted for The Hindu Literary Prize in 2010.

 Her poetry book Girls Are Coming Out of the Woods was a Poetry Book Society Recommendation and was shortlisted for the Ted Hughes Award in 2018.
 Her 2019 book, Small Days and Nights, was shortlisted for the 2020 Ondaatje Prize.

-Tishani has been a finalist at Outlook-Picador Non-Fiction Competition.
+Doshi has been a finalist at Outlook-Picador Non-Fiction Competition.
 She also received honorary invitation to the poetry galas of Hay Festival of 2006 and Cartagena Hay Festival of 2007.